ibm-cloud-docs/vpc/profiles_benchmark.md

 # Linux and Windows benchmark scores
 {: #profiles_benchmark}

-Linux&reg; and Windows&reg; benchmark scores are measured on high-performance virtual servers for {{site.data.keyword.vpc_full}} (VPC) by using [CoreMark](https://www.eembc.org/coremark/faq.php).
+Linux&reg; and Windows&reg; benchmark scores are measured on virtual servers for {{site.data.keyword.vpc_full}} (VPC) by using [CoreMark](https://www.eembc.org/coremark/faq.php).
 CoreMark is an industry standard benchmark that measures the performance of CPUs on physical machines and virtual servers that are offered by Infrastructure-as-a-Service (IaaS) providers like {{site.data.keyword.vpc_short}}.
 {: shortdesc}

 While the current benchmark results are for Compute instance profiles, we expect the CoreMark scores to be similar for Balanced and Memory instance profiles with the same CPU count.

 ## Compute x2 profiles
-{: #compute_virutal_server_profiles_benchmark}
+{: #compute_virtual_server_profiles_benchmark}

 Compute x2 profiles offers core to RAM ratio of 1 vCPU to 2 GiB.
 Compute cx2 profiles are best for workloads with intensive CPU demands, such as high web traffic workloads, production batch processing, and front-end web servers.